Overview

 Treatment involves professional dental cleaning and home care like regular brushing and dental chews

-Certain breeds and older dogs are more susceptible, highlighting the importance of proper dental hygiene
+Certain breeds and older dogs are more susceptible

 What causes gingivitis in dogs?